Is Google stock a good buy?

 Total Liabilities (Found on the Balance Sheet)

 - Total Liabilities have increased which is okay.

 Total Debt (Found on the Balance Sheet)

 - Total debt has also increased which is okay.
 It’s important to point out the increase from 2019 to 2020 was substantial but it leveled off between 2020 and 2021.

 Total Equity (Found on the Balance Sheet)

-Total Equity has increased consistently which is a great sign.
+- Total Equity has consistently increased which is a great sign.

 The Summary, Score, and MOS of this stock may have changed since the posting of this review.
 Please login to Tykr to see up-to-date information.

 If you found this stock review interesting, you may also like this review on Shopify.